 It is anticipated that background reports will be honored for the duration of the student’s enrollment in the program if the student has not had a break in the enrollment.
 Students are required to complete this process upon re-entry in the program subsequent to a leave of absence, program separation or program withdrawal greater than thirty consecutive days.

 All students must also report any felony or misdemeanor charges and convictions which occur during enrollment within ten business days of occurrence to both the Senior Associate Dean and the Senior Associate Dean for Student Services.
-Failure to report disqualifying criminal offenses (link here) could result in dismissal or suspension from the program.
+Failure to report disqualifying criminal offenses could result in dismissal or suspension from the program.
 Any criminal offense can delay or terminate an individual’s education at the School of Dentistry.
+For more information regarding the background checks please read the School of Dentistry Policy for Conducting Criminal Background Checks.

 Drug screening is currently required by the extramural affiliates.
 The School of Dentistry may require drug screening to enrolled students; however, at this time drug screening of DH3/DH4 and D3/D4 students is necessary to participate in required off-campus rotations.